replicatedhq/docs/docs/packaging-an-application/yaml-overview.md

 ```

 ## Support Page
-We can also specify additional markdown content that will be displayed on the Support page of the admin console:
+Replicated supports displaying custom markdown content on the Support page of the admin console.
+This can be defined in the console_support_markdown key.

 ```yml
 console_support_markdown: |